dwilsondev/raw-framework-bare/README.md

 `composer require dwilsondev/raw-framework:dev-bare`

-## Installation from Zip or CDN
+## Installation from Zip
-Download zip from GitHub or [download Raw Framework directly from the CDN](https://cdn.drewilson.dev/raw-framework/raw-framework-2.0.2-bare.zip).
+Download zip from GitHub.
 It will have everything set up for you already.
 All you have to do is adjust your .htaccess.

 ## Prep
 ### Prepare Project Folder